-Manuscripts that are found suitable for publication in the Journal of Arthroscopic Surgery and Sports Medicine are sent for blind review.
+Manuscripts submitted for publication in the Journal of Arthroscopic Surgery and Sports Medicine are sent for blind review.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author.
-The author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised manuscript version.
 This process is repeated until reviewers and editors are satisfied with the manuscript.

 The manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.